 - Canvas Instructor Guide - Provides online help for instructors and students that includes an overview of Canvas features, step-by-step documentation by topic, and search by keyword.
 This is your best option to look up "how to" information for a specific topic or keyword.

-- Canvas Guides by Product - There are a few products at TWU that you will want to be familiar with, these include Canvas, Commons, and Mobile.
+- Canvas Guides - There are a few products at TWU that you will want to be familiar with, these include Canvas Instructor Guides (Includes Mobile), Canvas Student Guides (Includes Mobile), and Commons Guide.
 Please note that not all of the products listed are available at TWU.

 - Canvas Accessibility Standards - Details about accessibility standards and design guidelines.